|

 when it counted most at the end of the game.

 education.
-Once I hit college I became a serious gym rat in college and
+Once I hit college I became a serious gym rat in college.

 tough.
 It served as my best way to let off steam.